Skip to main content

 freeman_kate_20201113_nemmers300x300.png2020 Recipient Katherine Freeman

-Prof. Freeman participated in our weekly spring Seminar series and co-taught a course with NU Prof. Osburn titled Nemmers Seminar Supercharged.
-She GAVE a lecture open to the public titled Fingerprints of Life.
+Professor Freeman participated in our 2022 weekly spring Seminar series and co-taught a course with Earth and Planetary Sciences Professor Magdalena Osburn titled Nemmers Seminar Supercharged.
+Freeman presented a lecture open to the public titled Fingerprints of Life.

-Learn more about Kate Freeman from the Northwestern University press release.
+Learn more about Kate Freeman from the Northwestern University press release and from her website.

 Remarks from Bradley Sageman, Nemmers Committee Chair: